save-the-planet08/OKKA/.bmad-core/tasks/add-new-game.md

 - [ ] Enemy spawn rates are reasonable and not overwhelming

 **Mobile Compatibility:**
-- [ ] Touch controls work (automatically handled by GamePlayer)
-- [ ] Game designed mobile-first with swipe/tap interactions
+- [ ] Mobile controls defined in `getGameControls()` function with minimal essential buttons
+- [ ] Controls use proper directional layouts (cross formation for arrows/WASD)
 - [ ] Game scales properly on mobile screens
 - [ ] UI elements are readable on small screens
 - [ ] No complex multi-key combinations required
 - [ ] All controls accessible with thumbs
+- [ ] Touch controls positioned to avoid screen obstruction

 **User Experience:**
 - [ ] Game is fun and engaging from the first play